Downtown Spokane

 Downtown Spokane or Riverside is the central business district of Spokane, Washington.
 The Riverside neighborhood is roughly bounded by I-90 to the south, Division Street to the east, Monroe Street to the west and Boone Avenue to the north.
 The topography of Downtown Spokane is mostly flat except for areas downstream of the Spokane Falls which are located in a canyon; the elevation is approximately 1900 ft above sea level.

-Located at a traditional Native American gathering place at the Spokane Falls, American settlement was established in 1871.
+Located at a traditional Interior Salish gathering place at the Spokane Falls, American settlement was established in 1871.
 Most of Spokane's notable buildings, historic landmarks, and high rises are in the Riverside neighborhood and the downtown commercial district, where many of the buildings were rebuilt after the Great Fire of 1889 in the Romanesque Revival style by architect Kirtland Kelsey Cutter.
-After experiencing periods of decline from Post-war suburbanization, the most recent following Expo '74, the neighborhood has become revitalized after the completion of the River Park Square Mall in 1999, which has become the most prominent shopping center in the city.
+After experiencing periods of decline from Post-war suburbanization, the most recent following Expo '74, the neighborhood has become revitalized after the renovation of the River Park Square Mall in 1999, which has become the most prominent shopping center in the city.
 The chief attraction of downtown Spokane is Riverfront Park, a 100 acre park just north Spokane's downtown core, it was created after Expo '74 and occupies the same site.
 The park hosts some of Spokane's largest events.
 The neighborhood is also the center of Spokane's governmental, hospitality, convention, and cultural facilities.

-Mass transportation throughout downtown and the Spokane area is provided by the Spokane Transit Authority (STA) which has its STA Plaza central hub in the city center and Amtrak's Empire Builder and Greyhound operate out of the Spokane Intermodal Center.
+The neighborhood has a residential population of 3,071 people.
+The K-12 public education of the neighborhood is served by Spokane Public Schools and mass transportation throughout downtown and the Spokane area is provided by the Spokane Transit Authority (STA) which has its STA Plaza central hub in the city center and Amtrak's Empire Builder and Greyhound operate out of the Spokane Intermodal Center.
 Spokane's city streets use a grid plan that is oriented to the four cardinal directions with its origin point on the east end of downtown.
 Sprague Avenue splits the city into North and South and Division Street divides the city into East and West.
 Interstate 90 (I-90) runs east–west from Seattle, through downtown Spokane, and eastward through Spokane Valley, Liberty Lake, and onward to Coeur d'Alene and then Missoula.